Raspberry Almond Buttermilk Scones

 - Bake for 20-25 minutes or until lightly golden and cooked through.
 Remove from the oven and allow to cool for a few minutes as you make the glaze.

-- Make the glaze: Toss the raspberries and granulated sugar together.
+- Make the icing: Toss the raspberries and granulated sugar together.
 Vigorously stir to break up the raspberries.
+You can also use a small food processor for this.
 Allow to sit for 5 minutes as the raspberries let out their juices.
 Strain the raspberries through a fine mesh sieve over a medium bowl.
 Use a spoon to press them through, extracting all the juices.
-You'll have about 3 Tablespoons of juice.
+You'll have about 2 Tablespoons of juice.
 Whisk in the confectioners' sugar and milk.
 Add a little more confectioners' sugar to thicken or more milk to thin, if desired.
 Drizzle over warm scones.

 - It can be difficult to avoid smashing the raspberries as you work with the dough.
 That's OK!
 Handle the dough with care and always use floured hands and a floured work surface.